-In iOS and iPadOS, when the Secure Enclave saves files to the file system, all files are encrypted with a key entangled with the UID and an anti-replay nonce.
+In iOS and iPadOS, files are encrypted with a key entangled with the Secure Enclave's UID and an anti-replay nonce as they are written to the data volume.
 On A9 (and newer) SoCs, the anti-replay nonce uses entropy generated by the hardware random number generator.
 The anti-replay nonce support is rooted in a dedicated nonvolatile memory integrated circuit (IC).
-In Mac computers, the FileVault key hierarchy is similarly linked to the UID of the Secure Enclave.
+In Mac computers with the Apple T2 Security Chip, the FileVault key hierarchy is similarly linked to the UID of the Secure Enclave.